 You are responsible for taking the initiative to participate in all aspects of the course that will enable your successful completion.
 This is not a self-paced course!
-You have to complete the weekly readings and assignments.
-If you are looking for a class you can visit for a few minutes each week, read chapters at the last second, and still pull an A or Pass, this class is definitely not it.
-However, if you are looking for a course that helps you gain a deeper understanding of how people interact and manage their scarce resources across various facets then this is that course and so much more!
-If you put in the effort, I think your hard work will pay off and you will leave the class knowing way more than you did coming in.
+You have to complete the weekly readings and problem sets and study for the quizzes and exams.
+If you are looking for a class you can visit for a few minutes each week, read chapters at the last second, and still pull an A or Pass, then this class is definitely not it.
+However, if you are looking for a course that helps you gain a deeper understanding of how people interact and manage their scarce resources across various facets, then this is that course and so much more!
+If you put in the effort, I think your hard work will pay off, and you will leave the class knowing way more than you did coming in.
 This can be a really rewarding class!
-We all have to make decisions at one point, the materials taught in this course can help you beyond your university life by exposing you to tools that will help you make sense of this complex world.
+We all have to make decisions at one point; the materials taught in this course can help you beyond your university life by exposing you to tools that will help you make sense of this complex world.